angrykoala/node-wizardry-book/chapter1.md

 ### NPM

 The success of Node.js is, in great part, thanks to the _Node Package Manager_.
-Acting as a combination of a package manager, task runner,
+Acting as a combination of a package manager, task runner, and project metadata, all in one.

+While there are other fancy tools that will be discussed in following chapters, for most small/medium sized projects, **npm** \(along with node, a terminal and a text editor\) is all you'll need to manage your project.

+The main usage of npm, is a package manager, it allows you to install packages from the npm repository \(https://www.npmjs.com\)

+More details will be discussed in the chapter [Managing your project](/advanced-topics/managing-your-project.md)

 ## About Node \(and JS\) versions